BlueInt32/prez_error_handling/README.md

 ### Errors ?

-By default, ASP.NET creates a 500 error with the exception stack trace.
+By default, ASP.NET creates a 500 error with the exception stack trace details.
 This is not desirable at all.

 In terms of web HTTP communications, there are two main kinds of errors : client errors (Status Code = 4XX) and server errors (Status Code = 5XX)